CamilYed/readable-tests-by-example/README.md

     then: "Payment succeeded"

-    and: "The client did not paid for delivery"
+    and: "The client did not pay for delivery"

     and: "Free music track was sent to the client"
 }